OFFLINE-GmbH/oc-bootstrapper/README.md

 #### Install additional plugins

-If at any point in time you need to install additional plugins, simply add them to your `october.yaml` and rerun `october install`.
+If at any point in time you need to install additional plugins, simply add them to your `october.yaml` and re-run `october install`.
 Missing plugins will be installed.